qeacourse/NeatoRobo/How_To/meeto_your_neato.md

 You should only have to do the following steps once at the beginning of the semester.

-### Step 1: Make sure you have Matlab installed.
+### Step 1: Make sure you have Matlab installed

 We used Matlab last semester, but just in case...

-### Step 2: Install MATLAB Drive Connector.
+### Step 2: Install MATLAB Drive Connector

 You can find the download here:

 [https://www.mathworks.com/products/matlab-drive.html?s_tid=AO_MLConnector#matlab-drive-connector](https://www.mathworks.com/products/matlab-drive.html?s_tid=AO_MLConnector#matlab-drive-connector)

 If prompted for a username and password, use your standard Olin credentials.
 When you install this program, there will be a local folder in your file system called "MATLAB-Drive."
 All the files in that folder get synced to the cloud on the MATLAB site, similar to how it is done for Dropbox or Google Drive.

-### Step 3: Add Neato files to your MATLAB Drive.
+### Step 3: Add Neato files to your MATLAB Drive

 Click on the following link: